Jet Ski Accident FAQs

 What Damages Can I Receive if I Have Been Injured in a Jet Ski Accident?

 Law may vary state to state depending on the injuries and losses sustained.
 In Florida, jet ski accident victims may be eligible for pain and suffering, medical expenses, lost wages, loss of earning ability, mental anguish, and loss of companionship, support, or consortium.

 Has Anyone Successfully Sued and Won Against the Manufacturer of a Jet Ski Due to an Accident?

 The jet ski accident attorneys of Baker & Zimmerman have gone to trial four times against major jet ski manufacturers for defective personal watercrafts, including Bombardier (Sea Doo) and Yamaha (Wave Runner).
 Baker & Zimmerman hold the largest jet ski verdict in the United States.

 - $39 million jury verdict against Yamaha WaveRunner in a wrongful death jet ski case.

 - $48.5 million submission to the jury against Bombardier Sea Doo in a wrongful death jet ski case.
 During jury deliberations a confidential settlement was reached between the parties.

 Who Should I Contact If I or a Loved One Has Been Injured or Killed in a Jet Ski Accident?

-Baker, Zimmerman, & Perez’s jet ski accident attorneys have a proven track record of courtroom success and are dedicated to defending the injured and holding manufacturers and negligent operators of jet skis accountable for their actions.
-If you or a loved one have been injured in a jet ski accident or a personal watercraft accident, please contact our Florida jet ski accident lawyers online or call (954) 509-1900 or toll free at (800) 886-LAWS.
-We offer free consultations and charge you only if we win your case.
+Baker & Zimmerman’sjet ski accident attorneys have a proven track record of courtroom success and are dedicated to defending the injured and holding manufacturers and negligent operators of jet skis accountable for their actions.
+If you or a loved one have been injured in a jet ski accident or a personal watercraft accident, please contact our Florida jet ski accident lawyers online or call (954) 509-1900.
+We offer free consultations all over the United States and charge you only if we win your case.